SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/Developing_connectors_as_Visual_Studio_solutions.md

 To create a new connector solution, select *File \> New \> Project*.

-> [!NOTE]
-> In Visual Studio 2019, select *File \> New \> DataMiner Protocol Solution…*
+In Visual Studio 2019, select *File \> New \> DataMiner Protocol Solution*

 ## Converting an existing protocol XML file to a solution

 DIS supports converting an existing protocol XML file into a Visual Studio solution.
-To convert an existing protocol XML file to a solution, open the protocol XML file in Visual Studio and select *DIS \> Protocol \> Convert to Solution...*
+To convert an existing protocol XML file to a solution, open the protocol XML file in Visual Studio and select *DIS \> Protocol \> Convert to Solution*

 A new solution will be created, and the existing protocol XML file will be added.
 However, the [QAction](xref:Protocol.QActions.QAction) tags will not contain any C# code.
-For each of the QActions in the original protocol XML file, a new C# class library project will be created, and any DLL imports specified in the original QActions will be converted to references on the C# projects (pointing either to other C# projects or to DLL files).
+For each of the QActions in the original protocol XML file, a new C# Class Library project will be created, and any DLL imports specified in the original QActions will be converted to references on the C# projects (pointing either to other C# projects or to DLL files).

 > [!NOTE]
 > When you open a protocol, DIS will automatically detect whether the protocol is solution-based.
-A protocol will be considered solution-based when the solution has a “Solution Items” folder containing a “protocol.xml” file and a “QActions” folder containing at least one C# project named “QAction\_\<id>”.
+A protocol will be considered solution-based when the solution has a "Solution Items" folder containing a *protocol.xml* file and a "QActions" folder containing at least one C# project named "QAction\_\<id>".

 ## Managing QActions